aave/aave-utilities/README.md

 - @param `reserve` The ethereum address of the reserve
 - @param `amount` The amount to be deposited
 */
-const dataToSignPromise: string = await pool.signERC20Approval({
+const dataToSign: string = await pool.signERC20Approval({
   user,
   reserve,
   amount,